dojot/dojot/tools/certreq/README.md

 -i  | Entity identifier.
 It must have the same device ID registered on the dojot platform.
 If not informed, a certificate will be generated _for each device_ that the user has access to.
--u  | Username to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin -s  | User password (secret)  to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin
+-u  | Username to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin -s  | User password (secret)  to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin -t  | the name of the file containing the access token to access the _x509-identity-mgmt_ API for issuing certificates.<br>If the file containing the access token exists, then that token will be used in place of the username and password.
+In this way, it is possible to use the same active session to execute the script several times.<br>**Default**: token.jwt

 ## Lastly